Overview of Ha Giang & The Loop

 300 kilometers away from Hanoi, Ha Giang is the furthermost province in the North of Vietnam.
 No dust, no smoke, and no noise, this tranquil land is only comprised of magnificent scenery, challenging mountain passes, and hearty local food.
+When you come here during buckwheat season which normally occurs from the middle of November to December, the exquisite view will leave you speechless.
 Since the province is huge, an itinerary is necessary.
 The four-day itinerary below is a typical yet detailed one that can help you discover this land, so enjoy!

 Read more: Everything About Ha Giang